 How close to people and buildings can you fly?

-Where the building, structure, vehicles, vessels or people are deemed to be under the control of the operation, then the only restriction on proximity is safety.
-In all other cases then we can only fly within 50m of people, vessels, vehicles or structures and not overhead or within 150m of an organised open-air assembly of more than 1,000 people.
+Where the people are deemed to be under the control of the operation, then the only restriction on proximity is safety.
+In all other cases then we can only fly within 50m of uninvolved people ( a 50m “bubble”) and not overhead or within 50m horizontally of crowds.